Pogonomyrmex maricopa: Venom and attack method

-The toxicity of the venom of the Maricopa harvester ant is well known.
+The venom toxicity of the Maricopa harvester ant is well known.
 Its LD50 value is 0.12 mg/kg (injected intravenously in mice); 12 stings can kill a 2-kg rat.
-In comparison, the LD50 of the honey bee is 2.8 mg/kg—less than 1/20th as strong.
-In humans, a Pogonomyrmex sting produces intense pain that can last up to four hours.
+By comparison, the LD50 of the honey bee is 2.8 mg/kg—less than one-twentieth as strong.
+In humans, a Pogonomyrmex sting produces intense pain that can last from four to eight hours.

 Like that of many venomous insects, the venom of the Maricopa harvester ant consists of amino acids, peptides, and proteins.
-This may also encompass alkaloids, terpenes, polysaccharides, biogenic amines, and organic acids.
-The most notable component found in the venom of the Maricopa harvester ant is an alkaloid poison—this releases an "alarm" pheromone that chemically alerts other ants in the vicinity.
-This is an example of chemical signaling, which explains why ants all appear to sting at once.
+It also encompasses alkaloids, terpenes, polysaccharides, biogenic amines, and organic acids.
+But the most distinctive component in its venom is an alkaloid poison that releases an "alarm" pheromone which chemically alerts other ants in the vicinity.
+This is an example of chemical signaling, which explains why the ants all appear to sting at once.

-Similar to the two-part process of the fire ant bite and sting, the harvester ant will attach to the victim with its mandibles, and so proceed by pivoting around the site, allowing the ant to repeatedly sting and inject venom into the region.
+Similar to the two-part process of the fire ant bite and sting, the harvester ant will attach to the victim with its mandibles and then pivot around the site, allowing the ant to repeatedly sting and inject venom into the region.

 The Maricopa harvester ant plays a major role in decomposition by dragging dead carcasses of insects underground, thereby enriching soil for plants and crops.